villano-lab/nrCascadeSim/README.md

 ## Dependencies

 Required:
-* CERN's ROOT, which has its own installation instructions here: [https://root.cern/install/](https://root.cern/install/)
+* CERN's ROOT, which has its own installation instructions here: [https://root.cern/install/](https://root.cern/install/).
+Intended compatible with all versions; known compatibile with version 6.
 * gcc, which can be installed via the command line (ex: `sudo apt-get install gcc`).

 Optional: